 Dr. Michael Corday, a recent graduate of the Harvard Medical School, is the son of Dr. John Corday, an eminent New York City surgeon who has a tendency to continue to direct the lives of ...
 See full summary »

 Scientist is sent to investigate a faulty ejector seat, then sent into space to test it, showing an assortment of human weaknesses and strengths.
 Basically this is about the human predicament and drama, not space.

 Dot Burton (Faye Emerson) has acted as a decoy in a bank robbery and fails to get away.
 Her arrest attracts the attention of Ken Phillips (Frank Wilcox), a former childhood sweetheart who ...
 See full summary »

-George Fowler is drawn into a gang planning to rob a bank in St. Louis that they expect will have a $100,000 on hand on an upcoming Friday.
+George Fowler is introduced to a gang planning to rob a bank in St. Louis that they expect will have $100,000 on hand on an upcoming Friday.
 George is drawn into the plan as the gang's driver by Gino, an old girlfriend's older brother.
 As the gang goes about its planning, George and Gino have to find a way to live for the next two weeks and they turn to Gino's sister, Ann, for help.
 George is hoping to go back to college and the money he would make would go a long way to helping him do that.
 Not trusting George to keep his nerve, the gang's leader John Egan moves him to the inside, but the robbery doesn't go off as planned.Written by

 15 of 17 people found this review helpful.

 Was this review helpful to you?